stephenh/stephenh.github.com/drafts/what-makes-spark-exciting.markdown

 Granted, this is usually more work than you want to be done in an unit test (which ideally would not hit any file or network I/O), but the redeeming quality is that it's *fast*.
 Tests run in ~2 seconds.

-While this is slow for pure/traditional unit tests, this is such a huge revolution compared to Hive that we'll gladly take it.
+Okay, yes, this is slow compared to pure, traditional unit tests, but is such a huge revolution compared to Hive that we'll gladly take it (2 seconds is infinitely faster than 0).

 #### 2. Spark is easy to extend